pyca/cryptography/docs/x509/reference.rst

         :type: list

-        A list consisting of :term:`text` and/or :class:`UserNotice` objects.
-        If the value is text it is a pointer to the practice statement published by the certificate authority.
+        A list consisting of ``str`` and/or :class:`UserNotice` objects.
+If the value is ``str`` it is a pointer to the practice statement published by the certificate authority.
 If it is a user notice it is meant for display to the relying party when the certificate is used.

 .. class:: UserNotice(notice_reference, explicit_text)